danielsz/mmailer/README.md

 end
 ```

 Copy your mongoid.yml from your production system in the current directory.
-And create a mongo_helper.rb with your domain model.
+And create a mongo_helper.rb with your domain models.

 ```ruby
 Mongoid.load!(File.join(Dir.pwd, "mongoid.yml"), :production)